garciacarlos78/Android-Fundamentals-V2/lesson3/README.md

   - A way to know how to avoid using ContextCompat:
     - Set a debugger breakpoint in the line that uses it
     - Debug and use *step into*
-    - You can then watch the different behaviour depending on the API.
+    - You can then view the different behaviour depending on the API.

-    In this concrete case:
+    In this specific case:

     `int colorRes = ContextCompat.getColor(this, colorResourceName);`

     When you step into, you can see:

     ```